yoshuawuyts/barracks/example/README.md

 If you encounter any bugs you can report them [here][issues].

 # modules
-- `modules/index`: render the React view on a DOM element.
+- `modules/index`: renders the React view on a DOM element.
 - `views/home`: contains the logic for setting up a React view.
 - `stores/user`: contains the user data and emits events.
 In larger applications the store would be the part responsible for talking to the backend.